+BPK 142 is a first year survey course where a broad range of subject matter is taught.
+The TA should have knowledge in the following areas: anatomy, biomechanics, anthropometry, exercise physiology, environmental physiology, neural control of movement, and motor learning.
 BPK 142 requires the TA to have a current CPR certificate.
-Please note that as this is a first year survey course, a broad range of subject matter is taught - anatomy, biomechanics, anthropometry, exercise physiology, environmental physiology, neural control of movement, and motor learning.
-The TA need to have knowledge in all of these areas.

 BPK 143 requires the TA to have a current CPR certificate and demonstrable knowledge of fitness conditioning programming.
 Typically the TA would usually have previously taken a strength and conditioning course and ideally a basic exercise physiology course.
 In addition, the TA must be physically fit enough to demonstrate functional movements and participate in exercise sessions

 BPK 207 requires the TA to have experience in motor learning, sensorimotor control and/or systems-level neuroscience.

 BPK 241 requires the TA to be a physiotherapist or chiropractor or massage therapist with experience working as a therapist for a sports team.
 In addition, the TA requires a current CPR certificate and a current Sports First Responder Certification.